Get More Value from Your Frontline Team with a Customer Service Evaluation.

-Find out where you need better standards and see examples to share with your team.
-We even offer customer service training with model answers to expedite your customer service optimization.
+Find out where you need to improve and get examples to share with your team.
+If needed, we offer Customer Service Training with model answers to expedite your customer service optimization.

 - Scoring Rules

-We build customized scoring systems to capture the nuances of your different types of interactions.
-For example, tech support is scored differently than a prospect call or an account management call.
+We customize scoring systems to capture the nuances of your different types of interactions.
 We develop as many scoring rules as needed to ensure accuracy while keeping simplicity in mind.

 - Certified, Proven Quality

-Based on a statistically valid sample of your calls, emails, or chats, we show how you measure up.
-When your interactions score 85 or higher, we award you with an independent certification stating that you offer superior customer service.
+We use a statistically valid sample of your calls, emails, or chats.
+When your interactions score 85 or higher, we award you an independent certification stating that you offer superior customer service.

 Wondering if Your Customer Service is Good Enough?